urfolomeus/parcel-sample/README.md

 # parcel-sample

 A code reduction to demonstrate an issue I'm having.
+I see the same result with and without the `react-hot-loader`.

 ## Steps